Who We Are

-We develop our talent through a range of training and development opportunities available through initiatives such as our extensive People Development Programme, discounted postgraduate study and University development funding, which underpins our Investor in People Gold Award.
+We develop our talent through a range of training and development opportunities available through initiatives such as our extensive People Development Programme, discounted postgraduate study and University development funding.
 We are also rated at the highest levels of 4* and 3* in Sports-Related Studies, putting us in the top six institutions in the country for sport research, in the most recent Research Assessment Exercise results.

 We truly are committed to supporting our staff with tailored and targeted programmes at every stage of their career, whether that’s through an accredited ILM course or attaining teacher fellow status with the Higher Education Academy.

 Staff are also recognised through annual awards ceremonies, including our Students’ Union-led staff awards, The Golden Robes, where our students nominate colleagues for their teaching and support.
 Our Customer Service Excellence accreditation recognises our commitment and service delivery not only to our customers but also to the standards when working with colleagues across our faculties and services.

 We work and study in a local, national and international context, attracting staff and students from a wide range of backgrounds, faiths and cultures.
 Our people define us as an organisation and respecting and valuing who we are is an integral part of working and studying at Leeds Beckett.
 Respect is a core value.

 We believe that everyone should have the same access to opportunities and are part of a number of charters and frameworks to help us achieve this.